Most frequently issued orders according to Ministry health and safety inspections

 1. Make health and safety part of your everyday operations – be a safety champion.

 You want prospective clients and employees to know that you run a healthy workplace where safety is a priority.
 You want to be free from the emotional burden of having injuries, illnesses, and fatalities happen at your workplace.
 The good news is, you’re not alone in making health and safety a priority – you can benefit from the knowledge of others by joining a safety group, and at the same time, qualify for a potential rebate on your Workplace Safety and Insurance Board (WSIB) premium.
-Or, alternatively, you may be interested in the Safe Communities Incentive Program (SCIP).
-The Ministry of Labour now offers a free small business health and safety checklist.
+The Ministry of Labour, Training and Skills Development now offers a free small business health and safety checklist.